todogroup/ospology/meetings/Sync Chapters/APAC-Sync.md

 and discuss with the broader community the challenges these organizations face when implementing an open source program or a similar initiative, following the Chatham House Rules

-APAC-friendly time meetings are scheduled every last Monday of the month: https://todogroup.org/community/
+APAC-friendly time meetings are scheduled every last Monday of the month: https://todogroup.org/community/ at 8am (UTC) via [Zoom](https://docs.google.com/document/d/1vj4lWrmUw3thW0NdfvaUwYwkvtGQnCO2NTmEkELSQfs/edit?usp=sharing)

 ## 📝 Meeting notes